austin-bowen/mcdl/README.md

 mcdl.py get spigot spigot-latest.jar /path/to/server/

-# Optionally some command here to restart your server
+# Optionally some command here to restart your Minecraft server
 # ...
 ```
 cron will now run the upgrade-spigot file every week, downloading the latest Spigot .jar file into your server's directory.